cwoebker/.com/_posts/2012-01-04-ansi-escape-codes.markdown

 - Reseting Sequence

 {% highlight python %}
-BOLD = '1;%s'
+BOLD = '1;'
-FAINT = '2;%s' # Not widely supported
+FAINT = '2;' # Not widely supported
-ITALIC = '3;%s'
+ITALIC = '3;'
-UNDERLINE = '4;%s'
+UNDERLINE = '4;'
-SLOW_BLINK = '5;%s'
+SLOW_BLINK = '5;'
-FAST_BLINK = '6;%s' # Not widely supported
+FAST_BLINK = '6;' # Not widely supported
 {% endhighlight %}

 Here we set up all the different options that we can reuse later.
-Note that some of them aren't supported very well since its always to the terminal application developers to implement such features.
+Note that some of them aren't supported very well since its always up to the terminal application to implement these features.

 {% highlight python %}
 COLORS = {
     'black': 30,
     'red': 31,
     'green': 32,
     'yellow': 33,
     'blue': 34,
     'magenta': 35,
     'cyan': 36,
     'white': 37,
 }
 {% endhighlight %}

-This is just a simple dictinoary containing the color names and the codes that belong to them.
+This is just a simple dictionary object containing the color names and the codes that are associated to them.

 ## Usage

-In the end the usage is pretty simple after the setup done before.
+In the end the usage is pretty simple after the setup from before.

 {% highlight python %}
-@classmethod
-def white_bold_underlined(cls, msg)
+def white_bold_underlined(self, msg)
- 	return cls.decorate(cls.ESCAPE % cls.BOLD % cls.UNDERLINE % cls.COLOR['white'] ,msg)
+    return self.decorate(self.BOLD + self.UNDERLINE + self.COLOR['white'] ,msg)
 {% endhighlight %}

-This function can be used to print a bold white and underlined text to the terminal other formatting options can be achieved exactly in the same way.
+This function can be used to print bold, white and underlined text in the terminal.
+Additional formatting options can be achieved exactly in the same way.

 # Why use them?

-Shells don't have to be plain, white/black and colorless.
+Shells don't have to be plain white and black.
-ANSI Formatting can help command line apps to display information better and more efficiently.
+ANSI Formatting can help command line applications to display information better and more efficiently.

+# And know #

+If you want to know more than this Google is your friend.
+I hope this gives you a background on the topic.
+There is a lot of material out there and a lot to learn.